AVALANCHE (2-2-0) at OILERS (2-2-0)

 Season series: This is the first of five meetings for these Northwest Division rivals.
 The teams split their six meetings last season, with Edmonton winning two of three matchups at Rexall Place.

 Oilers: On Saturday, Edmonton, losers of 15 of their last 18 against rival Calgary, looked poised to turn the tides against their Alberta rival.
 The Oilers had just come off a huge 2-1 overtime win over Los Angeles as the Flames sputtered to an 0-2-1 record to start the season.
 Calgary had something else in mind, however, as the Flames jumped out to an early 2-0 lead they never relinquished.
-The early deficit was nothing new for Edmonton – the Oilers are 2-2-0 despite not having led at any point this season, just over 248 minutes of game time -- but Edmonton wasn't able to mount the comeback that won them points against Vancouver and LA.
+The early deficit was nothing new for Edmonton – the Oilers are 2-2-0 despite not having led at any point this season, just over 248 minutes of game time -- but the youngsters in Edmonton weren't able to mount the comeback that won them points against Vancouver and LA.

 "Getting behind all the time - especially on the road - you're going to have trouble consistently taking points out of that so we need to rectify that and work on that quickly," coach Ralph Krueger said.